 AbstractGod has given us the weapons we need to keep Satan in his rightful place of defeat.
 Joyce Meyer shows us how to access them

 Mngadi, Christopher Simon.
 “The Significance of Blood in the Old Testament Sacrifices and Its Relevance for the Church in Africa.”
-M.A.
-Thesis, University of South Africa, 1981.
+MA thesis, University of South Africa, 1981.

 Mvunabandi, Shadrack.
 “The Communicative Power of Blood Sacrifices: A Predominantly South African Perspective with Special Reference to the Epistle to the Hebrews.”
 PhD diss., University of Pretoria, 2008.